 Automated License Plate Recognition is a virtual permit system that allows you to use your license plate as your parking "permit".
 No more worrying about properly displaying your parking permit, or transferring your permit between vehicles.
 With LPR, your plate is your "permit"!

-LPR will streamline the annual permit renewal process and provide the following benefits.
+LPR simplifies the parking permit process and provides the following benefits:

 - No extra trips to pick up your permit, no concerns with lost/stolen mail, no waiting in line, and no extended processing time.